maudeve-it/ILI9XXX-XPT2046-STM32/4-CALIBRATION/README.md

 > <br><em>by the way: <br>touch sensor is quite stiff and fragile and it is easy breaking it, especially while prototyping, working with displays simply inserted into the breadboard.<br>
-> In that case it is very easy removing the broken sensor, cutting the flex connector and making it a simply display wihout touch sensor<br></em><br>
+> In that case it is very easy removing the broken sensor, cutting the flex connector and making it a working display wihout the touch sensor.<br></em><br>

 ## Checking touch sensor calibration